 International and National Security Law

-The University of Virginia School of Law is one of a small group of leading academic institutions worldwide invited annually to submit candidates for the International Court of Justice’s University Traineeship Program.
-When a candidate is selected, the John and Dudley Macfarlane Fellowship provides a stipend to assist with travel and living expenses.
+The University of Virginia School of Law has successfully placed several candidates in the International Court of Justice’s University Traineeship Program.
+When a candidate is selected, the UVA Law World Court Fellowship provides a stipend to assist with travel and living expenses.
 The traineeship program at the court’s seat at the Peace Palace in The Hague, Netherlands, will begin on Sept.
-4, 2017 and end on June 29, 2018.
-Trainees sometimes extend their stay to participate in The Hague Academy of International Law, or through private arrangement to work with the judges.
+1, 2018 and end on June 30, 2019.
+Trainees sometimes extend their stay to participate in The Hague Academy of International Law, or to work with the judges through private arrangement.

 The traineeship program provides a unique opportunity to participate in the work of the ICJ, which is the principal judicial organ of the United Nations.
-The court decides legal disputes submitted to it by states and provides advisory opinions on legal questions referred to it by authorized U.N. organs and specialized agencies.
+The court decides legal disputes submitted to it by states and provides advisory opinions on legal questions referred to it by the U.N. or its specialized agencies.

 Applicants must be proficient in one of the ICJ's official languages (French or English); a very good working knowledge of the other is an advantage.
 They must have an excellent overall academic record as well as an excellent record in international law, with proven research and writing skills.